 Over the next eight weeks, these seven states in addition to swing districts in Nebraska and Maine that award single Electoral College votes will draw virtually all the candidates’ attention and resources.

-Trump is investing more advertising dollars in Pennsylvania than he is doing in any other state.
+Trump is investing more advertising dollars in Pennsylvania than any other state.
 Pennsylvania has 19 electoral votes, the highest among the swing states.
 A victory in the key state alone would make it difficult for Harris to earn the 270 electoral votes required to win the presidency.

 The Democrats' campaign strategy also focuses on the key state.